Reputation laundering: Public relations firms

 Reputation laundering activities are sometimes delegated to professional public relations (PR) firms.
 Techniques employed by PR firms on behalf of the purportedly corrupt or criminal customers include fake social media accounts, blogs by fake personalities, or partisan op-eds.

-The British public relations firm Bell Pottinger is noted for using PR techniques for reputation laundering, supporting clients such as Alexander Lukashenko, Bahrain, and the Pinochet Foundation.
+Before it was forced to close, the British public relations firm Bell Pottinger was noted for using PR techniques for reputation laundering, supporting clients such as Alexander Lukashenko, Bahrain, and the Pinochet Foundation.

 Public relations firms Havas, Publicis, and Qorvis were hired by Saudi Arabia to perform reputation laundering after 9/11 and the Assassination of Jamal Khashoggi.

 Notable examples

 Sports

 Involvement in professional sports, by sponsorship or ownership, is a prominent activity used for reputation laundering.
 Examples include the 2022 FIFA World Cup in Qatar, Formula 1 motor races in the Middle East, ownership of Chelsea F.C. by Roman Abramovich, and ownership of the Newcastle United football club by Saudi Arabian investors.